Yadro/time-tracker/README.md

+# 🕘 TimeTracker
-# 🕘 Track time, add notes, view reports of your time, and more.
+Track time, add notes, view reports of your time, and more.

 Start and stop time, jump between tasks, and add details on how time was spent.